 - Kidney stones

-When diabetics eat foods rich in fiber, we get a slow, gradual rise in blood glucose, which is a perfect way to control diabetes.
+When diabetics eat foods rich in fiber, they get a slow, gradual rise in blood glucose, which is a perfect way to control diabetes.
 The opposite is a fast, and sudden rise, which will mean that your blood glucose could get considerably higher.

 Please see below for a list with brief explanations of high fiber foods we should eat to control diabetes.
 It is important to point out that these foods are low on the glycemic index which means that they will not cause a sudden, high spike in our blood glucose.